Afsana2020/ecomwebproject/README.md

 8. Order Management: Provide users with access to their order history and status updates for efficient order tracking.

+9. Contact and FAQ: Provides all the details of the owner of the website so that user can connect with them.

-9. Admin Dashboard: Offer administrators tools to efficiently manage products, orders, inventory, and user accounts, including adding, removing, or updating products and managing orders.
+10. Admin Dashboard: Offer administrators tools to efficiently manage products, orders, inventory, and user accounts, including adding, removing, or updating products and managing orders.

-10. Security: Implement security measures such as password requirements, login warnings, and authentication checks during checkout to ensure user data protection.
+11. Security: Implement security measures such as password requirements, login warnings, and authentication checks during checkout to ensure user data protection.

-11. Responsive Design: Optimize the website for various devices, ensuring a seamless experience across desktops, tablets, and smartphones.
+12. Responsive Design: Optimize the website for various devices, ensuring a seamless experience across desktops, tablets, and smartphones.

 ## Tools Used: